kxtools/kx-map-studio/README.md

 ---

-The definitive, open-source desktop application for Guild Wars 2 players to easily **create, edit, and manage their in-game marker routes**!

 Tired of manually editing complex XML files for your Guild Wars 2 routes?
 KX Map Studio is here to make your life easier.
 Whether you're making a simple farming path, an achievement guide, or a detailed route for your guild events, our tool provides a visual, user-friendly way to get the job done.

 ---